 - 1. All driveway culverts will be designed to convey the flood mitigation storm. - 2.
-Culverts shall have a minimum pipe diameter of 18 inches, be made of approved classes of reinforced concrete pipe (RCP) or aluminized Type II metal pipe, and shall be jointed together

-- properly by materials approved by the City.
+Culverts shall have a minimum pipe diameter of 18 inches, be made of approved classes of reinforced concrete pipe (RCP) or aluminized Type II metal pipe, and shall be jointed together properly by materials approved by the City.
+Box culverts shall have a minimum height of 24".
 Culverts under City streets used for entrances to a subdivision shall be made of approved classes of reinforced concrete pipe or box. - 3.
-The safety standards for ends to driveway culverts adopted by the State Department of Highways and Public Transportation, as amended, on file in the office of the City Engineer, are hereby adopted by reference to the following extent: - a.
+The safety standards for ends to driveway culverts adopted by the Texas Department of Transportation (TxDOT), as amended, on file in the office of the City Engineer, are hereby adopted by reference to the following extent: - a.
 Culverts of twenty-one (21) inches in size or larger shall have six (6) to one (1) safety end sections.
 The ground around the end section shall have a grade of six (6) to one (1). - b.
-Culverts less than twenty-one (21) inches in size shall have type B end sections (State Department of Highways and Public Transportation drawing CH 11). - c.
+Culverts less than twenty-one (21) inches in size shall have headwalls with flared wings. - c.
 Type B headwalls and guardrails may be used for pipes larger than twenty-one (21) inches when approved by the City Engineer or his designee.